felipenrocha/pokemon-riscv/README.md

 ###### How to Play:

-        PS.: Run the inputs inside the Keybord and Display MMIO Simulator display (bottom one);
+        PS.: Run the inputs inside the Keybord and Display MMIO Simulator display (bottom one) (only lower cases!);

         1. W,A,S,D To move the character;

         2. Z select;

-        3. B go back;
+        3. X go back;

 ### Requirements TODO: